soruly/trace.moe/README.md

 Image Reverse Search for Anime Scenes

+This repo for studying purpose only.
+Some settings and config are not included, it won't work out of the box after you clone this repo.
+Plase understand what you are doing before you fork this repo.

-Only the code of the website is included, please read the rest to understand how it works.
+Please read the rest to understand how it works.

 - [Overview of the system](https://go-talks.appspot.com/github.com/soruly/slides/whatanime.ga.slide)